jennetics/Cakewalk/README.md

 Finally, the results will be routed to a user-specified directory with an option for removing all other files to conserve storage space.

-The Conditional Analysis Cakewalk utilizes MMAP to conduct the initial association analysis between the specified trait and genomic region (O’Connell).
-The output file is then sorted and processed into a marker list for LD calculations, which are also conducted using MMAP.
-The LD results are again sorted and processed into files formatted specifically for LocusZoom.
+The Conditional Analysis Cakewalk utilizes [MMAP](https://github.com/MMAP/MMAP-releases-issues-Q-and-A/releases/tag/mmap.2018_04_07_13_28.intel) to conduct the initial association analysis between the specified trait and genomic region (O’Connell).
+The output file is then sorted and processed into a marker list for LD calculations, which are also conducted using MMAP and [PLINK](https://www.cog-genomics.org/plink2/).
+The LD results are again sorted and processed into files formatted specifically for [LocusZoom](https://github.com/statgen/locuszoom-standalone).
 The LocusZoom plot includes all variants in the specified region, with a green vertical line in the location of the top variant.
 The Conditional Analysis Cakewalk will continue to iterate through the MMAP analysis, LD calculations, and LocusZoom plotting until the p-value of the top variant is greater than the cutoff p-value specified in the beginning of the script.

 ## References